 • Dangerous: more than 6.0 mEq/L

 Normal serum potassium levels are 3.5 to 5.5 mEq/L (though some labs quote a reference range of 3.5 to 5.0), and so if you are slightly over that, try eating no more than 4 grams a day of potassium.
-If it is at a level of say, 6.0 to 7.0, you definitely not be eating more than 2 grams a day until your high potassium levels have been corrected.
+If it is at a level of say, 6.0 to 7.0, you definitely should not be eating more than 2 grams a day until your high potassium levels have been corrected.

 Although this can be a challenge, eating a low potassium diet is probably the easiest, and single most important way to reduce blood potassium levels – so it is definitely worth the effort.